 2. Clear the AutoRecovery Folder

 As you know, Auto-save is an inbuilt feature in MS Word that automatically saves the running document in the background.
 It allows us to fetch our files back if they are lost or closed unexpectedly.
 Though, sometimes the AutoRecovery folder might cause some clash with the application itself, making it faulty.
-Therefore, you can consider clearing it to fix Word on Mac keeps crashing.
+Therefore, you can consider clearing it to fix Word on Mac that keeps crashing.

 - To start with, simply launch Finder on your Mac, and from its menu, click on Go > Go to Folder.